Centre for High Energy Physics: Logo, building and research output

 The CHEP's official logo shows a book as a sign of knowledge, and an Arabic verse from the Holy Qur'ann which translates to: "Why don't you think?".
 On the top of the logo is the CHEP's spelled name and at the bottom is the name of the Punjab University.

 The CHEP is located in the campus jurisdiction of the University of Punjab, and has a two-story building with its own library (other than the university main library), seven computer labs: a programming, modeling, and simulation lab, a supercomputer lab.
 CHEP certifies Punjab University's degree criteria for bachelor, master's, and doctoral programs in computational sciences while master's and doctoral programs in high-energy physics.
 In 2015, CHEP supported the publication of a textbook on high-energy physics authored by Mohammad Saleem and Dr. Muhammad Rafique.

 The CHEP also has an international collaboration with Michoacan University in Mexico, University of Pittsburgh and Texas Tech University in the United States, Hamburg University in Germany, and Teikyo University in Japan.

 Research and Collaborations

 Since its establishment in 1982, the Centre has expanded from a primarily theoretical physics unit to include experimental and computational high-energy physics.
 CHEP researchers participate in the BESIII experiment at the Beijing Electron–Positron Collider and in linear accelerator (LINAC) research at the Institute of High Energy Physics (IHEP), Beijing.
 The Centre has also developed dedicated computational facilities, including computer simulation and modeling laboratories that support particle physics and accelerator research.

 In addition to international collaborations, CHEP maintains academic programs at the Master's, M.Phil, and doctoral levels, and regularly publishes in peer-reviewed journals in high-energy and particle physics.
 The Centre also organizes workshops and conferences to support research training and outreach within Pakistan.

 Leadership

-The Centre is currently directed by Prof. Dr. Bilal Masood.
+The Centre is currently directed by Dr. Qadeer Afzal Malik.
 Previous directors have included founding faculty members from the Department of Physics, University of the Punjab.